 The primary mission of the Master in Business Administration with a concentration in sport business is to meet the needs of the active sport business professional.
 The curriculum is designed to provide core MBA courses supplemented with specialized courses that apply certain business concepts to the sport industry.
 The Saint Leo University MBA sport business concentration is accredited by the Commission on Sport Management Accreditation (COSMA).
 This new accreditation was first available in 2010.
-The program is one of only two master's-level programs in the nation to earn accreditation in the first year available, and is currently the only accredited MBA program.
+The program is one of only two master's-level programs in the nation to earn accreditation in the first year available.

-Program Components Credit Hours

-MBA ORI Student Orientation 0

-MBA 525 Professional Development 3

-MBA 530 Organizational Behavior 3

-MBA 533 Human Resource in Management 3

-MBA 540 Managerial Economics 3

-MBA 560 Financial and Managerial Accounting 3

-MBA 575 Global Business Management 3

-MBA 599 Strategic Management 3

-SPB 510 Foundations of Sport 3

-SPB 535 Risk Management and Legal Concepts in Sport 3

-SPB 545 Facility Planning and Management in Sport 3

-SPB 565 Sport Marketing 3

-SPB 570 Financial Aspects of Sport 3

-Total Credit Hours 36
+MBA ORI - Student Orientation 0 credit hours MBA 525 - Professional Development 3 credit hours MBA 530 - Organizational Behavior 3 credit hours MBA 533 - Human Resource in Management 3 credit hours MBA 540 - Managerial Economics 3 credit hours MBA 560 - Financial and Managerial Accounting 3 credit hours MBA 575 - Global Business Management 3 credit hours MBA 599 - Strategic Management 3 credit hours SPB 510 - Foundations of Sport 3 credit hours SPB 535 - Risk Management and Legal Concepts in Sport 3 credit hours SPB 545 - Facility Planning and Management in Sport 3 credit hours SPB 565 - Sport Marketing 3 credit hours SPB 570 - Financial Aspects of Sport 3 credit hours

-SPB 597 Internship in Sport Business
+• SPB 597 - Internship in Sport Business 6 credit hours